East of Center: Locals In Focus

 Wheatpaste Installation, Eastside of San Antonio, TX.
 2016.

 East Of Center: Locals In Focus is a photo series that highlights African-American residents living on the Eastside of San Antonio, some of the oldest black neighborhoods in Texas.
 It centers the stories and experiences of residents in various Eastside communities through portrait photography.
 With the support of Luminaria, this project extends into the streets incorporating wheatpasted images and text on public walls in San Antonio.
 Through the display of these images and quotes on the streets of the Eastside, the landscape is altered by the hyper-visibility of their profiles and testimonies.
 This happens in a manner that disrupts the predetermined urban planning of the region by the city and developers.

-The Eastside is now home to a new re-branding effort called Eastpoint, a city movement to reintroduce old and historic neighborhoods to new residents, developers, and investors.
+In 2016, Eastside became the home of a re-branding effort called Eastpoint.
+The city movement reintroduced old and historic neighborhoods to new residents, developers, and investors.
 Gentrification is a strong force throughout all major cities across the United States and San Antonio’s Eastside has experienced its rapid changes.
 This series brings forth black thought and struggle amidst change and new direction for a historically black neighborhood.

 "The eastside to me is history for San antonio.
 It use to be a very prominent area at one time.
 There were a lot of black-owned businesses, from Snow’s Cleaners to Music & TV World, to Melvin’s Record Shop.
 Maggie’s Grocery Store catered to the black and latino community here on the eastside." - Michael Calloway